-Jeff Feldman was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of personal injury litigation and medical malpractice defense.
+Jeff Feldman was selected by his peers for inclusion in the 25th edition of The Best Lawyers in America© 2019 in the fields of personal injury litigation and medical malpractice defense.
 Jeff has been recognized for this honor every year since 2009, and he is the only lawyer between Albany and Westchester so honored in any litigation specialty.

 Jeff attended Ithaca College where he received a bachelor’s degree in chemistry in 1974.
 He then went on to Syracuse University Law School where he graduated with honors in December 1977.
 Jeff was admitted to the New York State Bar in 1978 and started his career as the confidential law clerk to the Hon.
 Robert C. Williams, Justice of the Supreme Court.